Yuekai Sun

 Research

 AI can match or even outperform humans in many tasks, but they are also prone to mistakes on unfamiliar inputs.
 Unfortunately, AI often encounter unfamiliar inputs when deployed in the real world because training data is seldom diverse enough to reflect the diversity of real-world inputs.
-This not only degrades the AI’s performance but can also unduly harm protected demographic groups.
+This not only degrades (AI) reliablity but can also lead to safety violations.
 For example,

-3. polygenic risk scores are many times less accurate on non-European people because most subjects in genome-wide association studies are European [Martin et al].
+1. polygenic risk scores are many times less accurate on non-European people because most subjects in genome-wide association studies are European [Martin et al];

-My research leverages statistical science to improve the robustness of AI in the real world.
+My research leverages statistical science to improve the reliability and safety of AI in the real world.
 Towards this goal, we work on:

 Algorithmic fairness